happner/happner/docs/modules.md

   ...
 ```

-The result is that there are two seprate instances of mesh and web functionality each __sharing the same module instance__.
+The result is that there are two seprate instances of mesh and web functionality each sharing the same module instance.

 eg. (web routes)